pantheon-systems/documentation/source/_docs/http-to-https.md

 ## Redirect to HTTPS and the primary domain

-As part of best security practices, we suggest you [Require HTTPS with the HSTS Header](/docs/hsts), instead of using a redirect.
+As part of best security practices, we suggest you [Require HTTPS with the HSTS Header](/docs/hsts), as well as a redirect.

 Configure redirects to the primary domain with HTTPS in `settings.php` or `wp-config.php` if a visitor arrives either (1) on a different domain or (2) without HTTPS.